 So the Toyota Yaris, for instance, is definitely not the cheapest small car on the market, priced from around £13,000 right up to £20,000.
 Likewise, the Toyota Auris is very much pitched at VW Golf levels, starting at over £20,000.

 Toyota's reputation for dependability and its long warranty help keep second-hand values high, which benefits overall running costs as you lose less money when you come to sell the car on.
 Although it does mean your ticket to used Toyota ownership comes at a price.

 Choosing the best Toyota car

 Easily the most numerous Toyota in our survey is the Yaris small hatchback, and you can see why.
 It's relatively affordable, well made and offers plenty of usable space.

-Toyota majors on hybrid models, having invented the genre with the Prius, which remains the most popular hybrid car in the world.
-The Prius is now also offered in Plug-In Hybrid form so that you can recharge it at home and use it as a pure electric vehicle for commuting.
-The Auris and Yaris are offered as hybrids as well.
+Toyota majors on petrol/electric ‘hybrid’ models, having invented the genre with the Toyota Prius - this remains the most popular hybrid car in the world.
+It's now also offered in a Prius Plug-In Hybrid form, so you can recharge it at home and use it as a pure electric vehicle for commuting.